tejasbubane/dotemacs/README.md

 # Update packages

+### Auto:

+Auto updates are configured.
+Once every `4 days` you will be prompted to perform upgrade of all installed packages.

+### Manual:

 `use-package` uses emacs' inbuilt [package.el](http://wikemacs.org/wiki/Package.el).
-So upgrading is just telling package.el to upgrade all packages.
+So upgrading is just telling `package.el` to upgrade all packages.

 * Open the list of package - `M-x package-list-packages`